BYUHPC/sci-comp-course/readings/julia-part-one.md

 └── src
     └── ExampleProject.jl
 ```

 Your code should be written under `src` in `.jl` files.
-A well-structured environment, will need more directories and files.
+A well-structured environment will need more directories and files.
 It's recommended to have your project structured like so:
 ```
 ExampleProject/
 ├── Project.toml     # Dependency and metadata